grodnay-riil/boatv/README.md

 ### 1. Environment Setup
 I assume you already have ```docker``` and ```vscode``` installed on host.
-Optional for faster docker builds.
+Optional for faster docker builds (if you remove you'll have to build gain)
 ```bash
 sudo apt-get install apt-cacher-ng -y
 ```